Hellrespawn/skorporaal.astro/src/content/article/HTML CSS Tips & Tricks.md

 - `rel="noopener"` - Instructs the browser to open the link without granting the new browsing context access to the document that opened it.

-- `rel="noreferrer"` - Prevents the browser, when navigating to another page, to send any information via the `Referer:` HTTP header.
+- `rel="noreferrer"` - Prevents the browser, when navigating to another page, to send any information via the `Referrer:` HTTP header.

 ## `<lang>`